Master Service Agreement

 7.6.
 Force Majeure.
 Except for the obligation to make payments, nonperformance of either party shall be excused to the extent that performance is rendered impossible by strike, fire, flood, governmental acts or orders or restrictions, failure of suppliers, or any other reason where failure to perform is beyond the reasonable control of the non-performing party.

 7.7.
 Delays.
-Client acknowledges and agrees that if any phase of TPG’s scheduled Services as set forth in an SOW is delayed by more than 30 days, by any act or omission of Client, including but not limited to Client’s failure to make payments as set forth in Section 2, the scheduled completion of the Services or individual phases of the Services as set forth in the SOW will be delayed.
+Both parties acknowledge and agree that if any phase of TPG’s scheduled Services as set forth in an SOW is delayed by more than 30 days, by any act or omission of either TPG or Client, including but not limited to Client’s failure to make payments as set forth in Section 2, the scheduled completion of the Services or individual phases of the Services as set forth in the SOW will be delayed.
 TPG will notify client in writing about the delay and will cease all work activity related to the SOW.
 Client needs to notify TPG project manager in writing when it is ready to resume services.

 7.8.
 Waiver and Severability.
 Performance of any obligation required by a party hereunder may be waived only by a written waiver signed by an authorized representative of the other party, which waiver shall be effective only with respect to the specific obligation described therein.
 The failure of either party to exercise any of its rights under this Agreement will not be deemed a waiver or forfeiture of such rights.
 The invalidity or unenforceability of one or more provisions of this Agreement will not affect the validity or enforceability of any of the other provisions hereof, and this Agreement will be construed in all respects as if such invalid or unenforceable provision(s) were omitted.